FK83/scoringRules/readme.md

 We cover various scoring rules, including

-  - the continuous ranked probability score (CRPS; Matheson and Winkler, *Management Science*, 1976) and the logarithmic score (Good, *Journal of the Royal Statistical Society (Series B)*, 1952)
-  - the energy and variogram scores for multivariate forecast distributions given by discrete samples
+  - the continuous ranked probability score and the logarithmic score   - the energy and variogram scores for multivariate forecast distributions given by discrete samples
   - weighted scoring rules for (univariate or multivariate) forecast distributions given by discrete samples

+Please refer to the package vignettes 'Evaluating Probabilistic Forecasts with scoringRules' and 'Weighted scoringRules' for details and references.

 ## History
   - May 2023: Version 1.1, including threshold and outcome weighted scoring rules (Sam Allen)